-Andreas Kugi is head of the Automation and Control Institute (ACIN) and full professor for complex dynamical systems at Technische Universität Wien, Austria.
-He received the Dipl.-Ing. degree in Electrical Engineering from Technische Universität Graz, Austria, in 1992 and the Ph.D.
+Andreas Kugi is a full professor for Complex Dynamical Systems at Technische Universität Wien, Austria, and since 07/2023, he has been the Scientific Director of the AIT Austrian Institute of Technology (https://www.ait.ac.at/).
+He received a Dipl.-Ing. degree in Electrical Engineering from Technische Universität Graz, Austria, in 1992 and a Ph.D.
 (Dr.techn.) from the Johannes Kepler Universität (JKU), Linz, Austria, in 1995.
-In 2000, he got the Habilitation in the field of control theory and automatic control and he was a full professor for system theory and automatic control at Saarland University in Germany from 2002 to 2007.
+In 2000, he got the Habilitation in the field of control theory and automatic control at JKU, and he was a full professor for system theory and automatic control at Saarland University in Germany from 2002 to 2007.
 He was offered full professor positions at Technische Universität Dresden and the Karlsruher Institut für Technologie.

-His main research interests include the modeling, control and optimization of complex dynamical systems, the mechatronic system design, as well as robotics and process automation.
+His main research interests include the modeling, control, and optimization of complex dynamical systems, mechatronic system design, robotics, and process automation.
 In the last years, he has been collaborating with more than 40 national and international companies, among which are Andritz Hydro, AVL, Bosch, B&R, Böhler, Bühler, Dillinger Hüttenwerke, Engel, Festo, Infineon, Keba, Magna, Plansee, Schwing, Siemens, TTTech, voestalpine.
 These projects cover a wide range of applications in the automotive industry, robotics, hydraulic, pneumatic, and electrical drives, energy systems, and advanced process control applications in the metal industry.
-In his work, he consequently strives for combining advanced system theory and control with real-world applications.
-In this way, he contributes to bridge the gap between theory and industrial practice.
+He consequently strives to combine advanced system theory and control with real-world applications in his work.
+In this way, he contributes to bridging the gap between theory and industrial practice.

-Apart from many other activities, Andreas Kugi was Editor-in-Chief (2010-2017) and is now Honorary Editor of the IFAC Journal Control Engineering Practice, is member of the Advisory Board of the IFAC Journal Mechatronics, Chair of IFAC CC4 on Mechatronics, Robotics and Components, and Vice President of the Austrian Electrotechnical Association (OVE).
-He is a full member of the Austrian Academy of Sciences and member of the German National Academy of Science and Engineering (acatech).
+Apart from many other activities, Andreas Kugi was Editor-in-Chief (2010-2017) and is now Honorary Editor of the IFAC Journal Control Engineering Practice, is a member of the Advisory Board of the IFAC Journal Mechatronics, was Chair of IFAC CC4 on Mechatronics, Robotics, and Components, and was Vice President of the OVE Austrian Electrotechnical Association (2017-2023).
+He is a full member of the Austrian Academy of Sciences and a member of the German National Academy of Science and Engineering (acatech).